Skip to contents

 spp <- filter(spp, decimalLatitude <= 40)

-Map the data again, and keep the ggplot around as a basemap for the rest of vignette.
+Below we map the data again, - accounting for the removal of the mis-geocoded point, and keep the ggplot around as a basemap for the rest of the vignette.

 bb <- st_transform(spp, 5070) |>